Lucero (band): 1998–2007: Formation and early years

 Lucero had their start in Memphis, Tennessee, and played for the first time in early 1998.
 Since then, they have been called "one of the hardest working bands of the last 10 years—on tour significantly more days than they are not."

 2000: The Attic Tapes

 The Attic Tapes was recorded in 2000 at guitarist Brian Venable's dad's attic.
 It was recorded straight to an 8 track cassette and was self-released.
 This album was later reissued in 2006 by Liberty & Lament.
 It includes the cover of the Jawbreaker song, “Kiss The Bottle.”

 2001: Lucero

 The eponymous album was recorded by Empty Road Music in 2000 and Includes such popular tracks as "Little Silver Heart", “My Best Girl”, “Raising Hell”, “Drink 'til We’re Gone” & “All Sewn Up.”

 2002: Tennessee

-Tennessee was recorded in 2001 by Madjack Records and is one of Lucero's most beloved albums by fans.
-It's a thirteen-song album that includes such tracks as “Sweet Little Thing”, “Nights Like These”, “The Last Song” & “Here At the Starlite.”
+Tennessee, recorded in 2001 by Madjack Records, is one of Lucero’s most beloved albums among fans.
+The thirteen-track album includes songs such as “Sweet Little Thing,” “Nights Like These,” “The Last Song,” and “Here at the Starlite.”